zamora-carlos/TodoApp-Backend/README.md

 ## Data Storage

 Data is stored in-memory using a Java List.
-This means any todos saved while the application is running will be lost once the application is shut down.
+This means any to-dos saved while the application is running will be lost once the application is shut down.